 Why Are IT Certifications Popular?

-Taking a deeper dive into why IT pros want to get certified, one thing is clear: it’s not about the money.
-Obviously, a higher salary is a beneficial outcome, but that’s not the driving force behind getting an IT certification.
+Taking a deeper dive into why IT pros want to get certified, one thing is clear: it’s not always about the money.
+Obviously, a higher salary is beneficial, but that’s usually not the only driving force behind getting an IT certification.

-The fact of the matter is, IT professionals are hungry for knowledge and driven to expand their areas of expertise.
-The end results are typically positive.
+The fact of the matter is, IT professionals are hungry for knowledge and professional development and are driven to expand their areas of expertise.
+With that kind of attitude, anything is possible.

 IT Certifications Increase Job Effectiveness

-Salary aside, those who have recently earned an IT certification report increased job effectiveness:
+Salary aside, those who have recently earned an IT certification show increased job effectiveness:

-- 43% are faster at performing their job.
+- 31% say they are faster at performing their job

 Think about these numbers for a moment.
-Earning just one new IT certification results in more than half of IT professionals feeling that their skill set is even more valued within their business.
+Earning just one new IT certification results in more than half of IT pros feeling that their skill set is even more valued within their business.
 And, they’re not the only ones who feel that way.

 1. Cybersecurity Certifications